openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       However, the more accurate the data returned, the more efficient the build will be.

+   :term:`BB_HASHSERVE`
+      Specifies the Hash Equivalence server to use.

+      If set to ``auto``, BitBake automatically starts its own server over a UNIX domain socket.

+      If set to ``host:port``, BitBake will use a remote server on the specified host.
+This allows multiple clients to share the same hash equivalence data.

    :term:`BB_INVALIDCONF`
       Used in combination with the ``ConfigParsed`` event to trigger re-parsing the base metadata (i.e. all the recipes).
 The